awenas/oci-workshop-for-kubernetes/03-storage/FSS.md

 $EOF
 ```

-Create a new Storage Class
+### Create a new Storage Class

+Next we create a Storage Class:

 ```yaml
 kind: StorageClass